facebook

 With that, we break down a few situations that disqualify you from enjoying first-timer applicant benefits.

-Why you may not be able to enjoy first-timer applicant benefits for HDB BTO
+Why you may not enjoy first-timer applicant benefits for HDB BTO

 1. You have bought a subsidised flat with a family member before

-On the other hand, doing so also means you’ll lose your first-timer applicant status when you buy a flat later on with your spouse (or on your own as a single when you turn 35).
-So you’ll be considered a second-timer when you buy a BTO flat.
+Doing so also means you will lose your first-timer applicant status when you buy a flat later on with your spouse (or on your own as a single when you turn 35).
+So you will be considered a second-timer when you buy a BTO flat.

-What’s more, you’ll have to deal with the admin issue of removing your name from the flat and having the other family member buy your share.
-This is because you cannot own more than one HDB flat at any one time.
+Also, deal with the admin issue of removing your name from the flat and having the other family members buy your share.
+This is because you cannot own more than one HDB flat at a time.

-And that’s why we don’t recommend people to buy a flat together with a family member.
+And that is why we do not recommend people to buy a flat together with a family member.

-(This is different from being listed as an essential occupier, whereby you don’t have any interest in the flat.
-However, from 9 May 2023 onwards, essential occupiers will now be considered second-timers the next time they buy an HDB flat.
-The only exception to this rule is parent-child households, whereby the child is listed as an essential occupier.)
+Additionally, essential occupiers will now be considered second-timers the next time they buy an HDB flat.
+The only exception to this rule is parent-child households, whereby the child is listed as an essential occupier.

 2. Your parents have transferred the ownership of a subsidised flat to you